 In ancient times, the care of your teeth was just not all that important, especially if you were being chased by a saber-toothed tiger.
 Survival took front and center in our ancestors’ lives, and needless to say, bothersome teeth were the last of their worries.
 However, as humans progressed and began to settle down into farming communities and towns, they began to have time for teeth concerns.
-As humans’ lives became easier and technology progressed, the care of teeth began to become important in people’s lives.
+As humans’ lives settled, and technology progressed, the care of teeth became important.

-Century Dental offers three offices to conveniently serve you: Eatontown, Jackson, and Pine Beach.
-We specialize in general dentistry, cosmetic dentistry, and restorative dentistry, including denture implants and partial dentures.
+Century Dental and Seaview Dental are conveniently located to serve you in Jackson and Eatontown respectively.
+We specialize in general dentistry, cosmetic dentistry, and restorative dentistry, including full dentures, implants, and partial dentures.
 In this blog post, we’ll take a close look at the history of false teeth, or dentures.
 Contact us today to schedule an appointment!

 THE HISTORY OF FALSE TEETH

 The earliest known false teeth were discovered in Mexico that date back to 2500 BC.
 These are believed to have been made from wolf teeth.
-Dentures next make a known historical appearance in the land of Italy, where some were found dating back to 700 BC that used gold wire to attach them animal teeth to the human teeth.
+Dentures next made a known historical appearance in the land of Italy, where some were found dating back to 700 BC that used gold wire to attach the animal teeth to the human teeth.

-Surprisingly, dentures again disappear from the historical record.
-This is because the trend became to just pull out teeth that were rotten or that hurt instead of trying to replace them.
-This was because nothing existed and no one tried to do anything about it.
+Surprisingly, dentures again disappeared from historical record when the trend became to pull teeth that were rotten or that hurt instead of trying to replace them.

-Queen Elizabeth I was a victim of this lack of innovation in dentistry phase.
-She lost most of her teeth due to eating way too much sugar, which as a royal, she could afford all she wanted.
-Most of her teeth were eventually extracted (in a time before pain meds except getting drunk).
-Century Dental points out that when you have no teeth, your cheeks sink inward, making it painfully obvious.
-Queen Elizabeth I used cloth to stuff in her mouth when she would make public appearances.
+Queen Elizabeth I was a victim of this lack of innovation phase in dentistry.
+She lost most of her teeth due to eating too much sugar, which as a royal, enabled her all she wanted.
+When you have no teeth, your cheeks sink inward, making it painfully obvious.
+Queen Elizabeth I stuffed cloth in her mouth when she would make public appearances.

-Century Dental notes that this trend of pulling teeth rather than replacing teeth held until the Renaissance when the first known example of wooden dentures were found in Japan.
+It wasn’t until the Renaissance when the first known examples of wooden dentures were found in Japan.
 Eventually, other materials began to be used besides wood, such as ivory and animal teeth.
-Even other people’s teeth were used as well.
+Even other people’s teeth were used.
 They were made by the barber-surgeons (the dentists of the early 18th and 19th century), as well as by goldsmiths.

 As sugar became readily available beginning in the 1700s, most people suffered some kind of tooth loss by the age of 50, necessitating the need for better false teeth.